elproko/esphome_rpc56p/README.md

 Feel free to make a PR if you want to contribute e.g. adding DIR pin to the configuration or any other improvements.

+This repo is my journey's contunuation of reading sensors from RPC56p controller.
+You can see my former attempts: standalone Arduino version code and then ESPHome custom component in this old repo: https://github.com/elproko/hp-controller-RPC-56P